OP-Engineering/op-sqlite/README.md

 [ArrayBuffer support is commented out right now](https://github.com/OP-Engineering/op-sqlite/blob/main/cpp/bridge.cpp#L247).
 I will get to it in the next days or feel free to submit a PR.

+## Coming up

+I will gladly review bug fixes, but in order for me to continue support and add new features, I ask you to sponsor me.
+Some of the things that can still be done to make this package faster and more complete:

+- Prepared statements
+- Inlining functions
+- Batching queries

 ## Benchmarks

 You can find the [benchmarking code in the example app](https://github.com/OP-Engineering/op-sqlite/blob/main/example/src/Database.ts#L44).
 Loading a 300k record database: